-As of recent, I’ve been marveling at the number of enhanced bodies I’m seeing and how normal it’s becoming.
-I remember when plastic surgery was a taboo and seemed to be something only the rich and famous did.
-Nowadays, it’s become a lot more mainstream and I’m not sure whether I think hat’s a good or bad thing.
-I know that everyone is living their best life and not going back and forth with us ninjas, however, are all of these people going under the knife truly happy or are they just looking for a quick fix for low self-esteem?
+Recently, I’ve been marveling at the number of enhanced bodies I’m seeing and how normalized it is.
+I remember when plastic surgery was a taboo and seemed to be exclusive to the rich and famous.
+Nowadays, it’s far more mainstream and I’m not sure whether that’s a good or bad thing.
+I know that everyone is living their best life, but are these people going under the knife truly happy, or are they just looking for a quick fix for low self-esteem?

-You may have clicked on this article because you’re either struggling with low-self esteem or thinking about going under the knife to fix something that maybe isn’t even broken.
-Before we get into why you’re getting surgery and whether or not it will fix low self-esteem, let’s look at some research on both surgery and self-image among women.
+You may have clicked on this article because you’re struggling with low-self esteem or thinking about going under the knife to fix something society told you is unattractive.
+Before we get into why you’re getting surgery and whether it will fix low self-esteem, let’s look at some research on both surgery and self-image among women.

-What is Research Saying About Plastic Surgery and Self Image?
+What Does Research Say About Plastic Surgery and Self Image?

-Being the curious Joanne that I am, I decided to see what research says about both plastic surgery and self-image.
-As I grow I’ve realized that everyone has an opinion, however, to have one that is well-informed you should see what opinions are already out there as well as what research there is.
-So, I found some interesting statistics about plastic surgery to begin with.
+Being the curious Joanne that I am, I did some digging to see what research says about both plastic surgery and self-image.
+Over time, I’ve realized that everyone has an opinion, however, to have one that is well-informed, you should explore that of others.
+That said, I came across some interesting statistics about plastic surgery that I’ll share below.

 Plastic Surgery Statistics

-So as a hood investigator, first things first, I wanted to know how many people had gotten plastic surgery as of recent.
-Research from the American Association of Plastic Surgery say that in 2018, 17.7 million people did which reflects a 2% increase from 2017.
-Another interesting statistic that I came across is that 92% of all cosmetic procedures that took place were by women while men only attributed for a mere 8%.
-For me, this isn’t surprising as women seem to be on the receiving end when it comes to body shaming and media pressure.
+First things first, I wanted to know how many people have had plastic surgery in the past few years.
+According to research from the American Association of Plastic Surgery, 17.7 million people had plastic surgery in 2018, reflecting a 2% increase from 2017.
+Another interesting statistic I came across is that 92% of all cosmetic procedures that took place were by women while men only attributed for a mere 8%.
+For me, this isn’t surprising as women seem to be on the receiving end of body shaming and media pressure.

 - Breast augmentation (313,000)